 Mission Bay Ferry Landing

-2016 Feasibility Study | 2019 Design & Permitting | 2021 Construction Completed
+2016 Feasibility Study (complete) | 2019 Design & Permitting (complete) | 2021 Phase 1 Construction (complete)

-The Mission Bay Ferry Terminal will provide critical regional ferry service to and from the Mission Bay neighborhood, one of the fastest growing neighborhoods in San Francisco, as well as the Dogpatch, Potrero Hill, Pier 70, and the Central Waterfront neighborhoods.
-The Ferry Terminal will further activate existing maritime activity along our working waterfront.
-The Mission Bay Ferry Terminal Project will provide capability to berth two ferry boats simultaneously and it is estimated that the ferry terminal will have the capacity to handle up to 6,000 passengers per day.
-The terminal is essential to alleviate current regional transportation overcrowding, and provide transportation resiliency in the event of an earthquake, BART or Bay Bridge failure, or other unplanned events.
-Ferry service will reduce our community’s carbon footprint and consideration for sea level rise.
+The Mission Bay Ferry Landing will provide critical regional ferry service to and from the Mission Bay neighborhood, one of the fastest growing neighborhoods in San Francisco, as well as the Dogpatch, Potrero Hill, Pier 70, and the Central Waterfront neighborhoods.
+The ferry landing will further activate existing maritime activity along our working waterfront.

+Mission Bay Ferry Landing will provide capability to berth two ferry boats simultaneously and it is estimated that the ferry landing will have the capacity to handle up to 6,000 passengers per day.
+The ferry landing is essential to alleviate current regional transportation overcrowding and provide transportation resiliency in the event of an earthquake, BART or Bay Bridge failure, or other unplanned events.
+Ferry service will reduce our community’s carbon footprint and the landing is designed to accommodate the expected sea level rise.

 - Engage the San Francisco community in the planning process for a working Central Waterfront.

-- Mission Bay Ferry Terminal Fact Sheet (November 2018)
+- Mission Bay Ferry Terminal Fact Sheet (January 2021)